-First, the primary goal of the DG procurement must be to bring the utilities into compliance with statutory requirements for RECs from distributed generation systems, to the extent possible given the balance of existing hourly ACP funds.
-The sooner a successful DG procurement event is conducted, the sooner the Agency will have made progress in fulfilling its duty under the law of procuring renewable resources for the utilities.
+First, the primary goal of the DG procurement must be to bring the utilities closer to meeting subtargets and the sooner a successful procurement event is conducted, the sooner the Agency will have made progress in fulfilling its duty under the law of procuring renewable resources for the utilities.

 Second, the Agency should strive to structure its procurement so as to ensure the procurement proceeds in a manner consistent with the governing law.
-With respected to a DG procurement, this includes the obligation that "to the extent available," half of the DG RECs procured originate from "devices of less than 25 kilowatts in nameplate capacity."
-168
+With respected to a DG procurement, this includes the obligation that "to the extent available," half of the DG RECs procured originate from "devices of less than 25 kilowatts in nameplate capacity."168

-Third, the Agency should structure its DG procurement mindful of its obligation to produce procurement plans aimed at ensuring "adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."
-169
+Third, the Agency should structure its DG procurement mindful of its obligation to produce procurement plans aimed at ensuring "adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."169